-The Statement of Accounts 2023-24 was re-certified for issue on 14th November 2024.
-All known material events that occurred up to and including this date which relate to 2023-24 or before have been reflected in the accounts.
-This replaces the unaudited Statement of Accounts issued on 31st May 2024.
+The Statement of Accounts 2024-25 was certified for issue on 20th June 2025.
+All known material events that occurred up to and including this date which relate to 2024-25 or before have been reflected in the accounts.

 Certification of Accounts